 - Each family received a little plastic model of an 11-12 week old pre-born baby along with a tiny flannel blanket and prayer card.
 I clearly remember my little ones playing with this baby, tucking her into a doll house crib.
 She lived on our prayer table as a constant reminder to pray for babies who had not yet been born.

 - For grown-ups, we recommend Contraception, Why Not? by Professor Janet Smith.
 It’s an outstanding presentation on the topic that stands up well to the test of time.
 You can find a transcript here.
 We also highly recommend this talk for your older teens.
 And if you have access to formed.org, we recommend her audio entitled Humanae Vitae 50 Years Later.
 (Their site doesn’t support direct links, so just type Janet Smith in the search bar.

 - The other activity for everyone is to color the poster while talking a little about how a baby develops.
 The poster can also be made into a sign to carry if you happen to go to your local March for Life.

-The other, separate part of this lesson can be found on the yellow pages.
+The other, separate part of this lesson can be found in the separate packet.
 No matter how important it is to protect the innocence of your younger kids, eventually they will get to the point where it’s necessary for you to talk to them about abortion.
 It’s an accepted part of modern life that is very much in conflict with Church teaching.
 Your kids will hear about it somewhere and you’re really not doing them any favors by not preparing them with the truth.